canonical/ubuntu-pro-client/docs/tutorials/fix_scenarios.md

 display the affected packages, fix the affected packages and at the end, show if the CVE/USN is fully fixed in the machine.

-You can better see this on an `pro fix` call that does fix a package.
-Let's install a package on the VM that we know are associated with [CVE-2020-25686](https://ubuntu.com/security/CVE-2020-25686).
+You can better see this in a `pro fix` call that does fix a package.
+Let's install a package on the VM that we know is associated with [CVE-2020-25686](https://ubuntu.com/security/CVE-2020-25686).
 You can install that package by running these commands:

 ```console